JoeSwanTonsing/EBCCShillong_Lui/index.md

 Stay Updated with the church's events and activities.

+### Get Involved

+Be apart of the conversation and activities with live updates.

 ### Open Sourced

 Open Sourced means there are a group of developers working on the application software, so you can rest assured that you get the best services always, free of charge.